-Discover the thriving and colourful port city of Yokohama, Japan.
-Local Eling Hsu shows us her favourite places.
+Discover the thriving, colourful port city of Yokohama, Japan.
+Local Eling shows us her top places.

 What season makes your city feel most alive?